-The Jack in the Box is a 2019 British supernatural horror feature film about a cursed creepy clown doll.
+The Jack in the Box is a 2019 British supernatural horror film about a cursed creepy clown doll.

 When a vintage Jack-in-the-Box is unearthed in Hawthorne and donated to a museum in the heart of the woods, it’s not long before staff member Casey Reynolds has reason to believe the creepy clown doll inside has a life of its own.

-As Casey discovers his colleagues are dying one-by-one, will he find a way to end the nightmare, or will he too fall victim to the box’s curse?
+As Casey discovers his colleagues are dying one by one, will he find a way to end the nightmare, or will he too fall victim to the box’s curse?

 The Jack in the Box is yet another entry in the slew of new British low-budget horror productions that are saturating the cheap DVD and VOD market.
-Thankfully, unlike most of its ilk, Lawrence Fowler’s latest offering is pretty effective.
+Thankfully, unlike most of its ilk, Lawrence Fowler’s latest offering is reasonably effective.

-That said, the initial premise had promise and when the spindly Jack in a the Box emerges he’s a creepy sight to behold so it delivers.
-This is by no means a strong recommend but as far as homegrown horror is concerned Lawrence Fowler shows he has talent that’s definitely developing and this movie is worth a late-night look.
+That said, the initial premise had promise and when the spindly Jack in the Box emerges he’s a creepy sight to behold so it delivers.
+This is by no means a strong recommend but as far as homegrown British horror is concerned Lawrence Fowler shows he has a talent that’s definitely developing and this movie is worth a late-night look.

-Adrian J Smith, MOVIES & MANIA
+Adrian J Smith, MOVIES and MANIA

 “Whilst the story is quite formulaic, it’s a thoroughly entertaining horror, especially for those who prefer supernatural tales.
 It’s easy to watch and follow, and it seemed everyone involved in the project had a lot of fun doing it.”
 The Horrorcist